Playful and energetic breed!

 The Balinese, also called the purebred long-haired Siamese or Thai Siamese, is a Siamese cat with a silky, medium-long coat and fluffy tail.

 Named after the mysterious eyes, regal, graceful movements, and flowing, lean lines of Balinese dancers, it is commonly believed its coat was simply a natural mutation of the Siamese, although some people believe the Siamese was outcrossed with the Angora.
-There are two body type standards of Balinese as with the Siamese, which are traditional (old style) or modern (American).
+There are two body type standards of Balinese as with the Siamese: traditional (old style) or modern (American).

 See all of our expert product reviews.